 Do you represent an international company?
-Do you want to end child labour in your production chain?
-Find out if you can get support from the Fund against Child Labour (FBK).
+The entire production chain is not always transparent.
+You may not be aware of child labour in your production chain.
+Entrepreneurs that actively want to end child labour in their chain, can get support from the Fund against Child Labour (FBK) programme.

-- research the root causes of child labour in their production chain;
+- research the root causes of child labour in their production chains;

 - take actions to prevent child labour at a local level;

-- taking measures to prevent child labour in their businesses.
+- take measures to prevent child labour in their businesses.

-You may apply for a subsidy of €475,000 for each project, representing a maximum of 70% of the total eligible costs.
+You may apply for a subsidy of no more than €475,000 for each project, representing a maximum of 70% of the total project costs.
 FBK will subsidise at least 11 projects each year.

-- If you apply for a subsidy for activities aimed at combatting child labour, you must carry out those activities in partnership within four years.
+- You apply for a subsidy for activities aimed at combatting child labour.

 - You can find all the details of the FBK administrative rules and our project criteria in the unofficial translation of the Government Gazette.